* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Remove any nori from your onigiri and wrap them tightly in plastic wrap.
 Place your wrapped onigiri in a freezer or zip-lock bag, removing as much air as possible (I suck it out with a straw).
 You can store onigiri in the freezer for up to two months.

-To keep your onigiri as fresh as possible, prioritize minimizing their exposure to air.
+To keep your onigiri as fresh as possible, prioritize minimizing air exposure.
 The tighter the wrap, the less likely air is to enter and dry out your rice.

 How to reheat frozen onigiri

-If you let the onigiri thaw to room temperature on its own, the outer layers of rice will dry out and turn hard, while the inside will turn mushy and horrible.
+If you let the onigiri thaw to room temperature on its own, the outer layers of rice will dry out and turn hard, while the inside will turn soggy and mushy.

 5 from 1 vote